princesingh/shopping/README.md

 server side scripting - php
-Front End - HTML, CSS, JavaScript and most communication between server and client is handling through AJAX
+Front End - HTML, CSS, JavaScript and most communication between server and client is handling through AJAX API - flipkart and amazon

+#Drawback
+API might not work because I hava cancelled my flipkart and amazon account, You can replace your API id instead of my id.